MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-networking.md

 - Name: The name of your virtual network
 - AddressPrefix: The IP address prefix to use for your subnet.
 - Gateway: The IP address of the default gateway for the subnet.
 - DNS server: An array of IP addresses pointing to the DNS servers to be used for the subnet.
-A minimum of one and a maximum of three servers can be provided.
+A minimum of one and a maximum of 3 servers can be provided.
 - Kubernetes node IP pool: The continuous range of IP addresses to be used for your Kubernetes node VMs.
 - Virtual IP pool: The continuous range of IP addresses to be used for your Kubernetes cluster API server and Kubernetes services that require an external IP address.
 - vLAN ID: The vLAN ID for the virtual network.
 If omitted, the virtual network will not be tagged.